- File manager for Mac

 How to open an ISO file on Mac with Commander One

 With Commander One, there’s no need to mount an ISO file.
 You can access it like a regular folder, view its contents, and even work with it, just like you would with an archive.
-Opening an ISO file on a Mac with Commander One is quick and effortless.
+Opening an ISO file on Mac with Commander One is quick and effortless.

 1. Simply right-click on the ISO you want to open and select “Open with”.